 Insight on FranSed by Prof. Ole Gunnar Dahlhaug

 Professor Ole Gunnar Dahlhaug, principal investigator of FranSed project, visited Nepal together with a delegation from NTNU including Rector of NTNU, Gunnar Bovim on May 2019.
 He gave a presentation on FranSed project at an event, High-level symposium about the UN sustainability goals, which provides a better insight on what kind of project the FranSed actually is.

 "As far as I now, IIT Roorkee is the best one in India to work with Hydropower and as far as I know, in Hydropower in Mechanical side, KU is the best one in Nepal.
 So, we believe that we have teamed up with the best partners in this region", said Ole Gunnar.
-He futher explained that sediment erosion is more than a Himalaya problem, it is actually a global problem.
-For futher details, please see this video:
+He further explained that sediment erosion is more than a Himalaya problem, it is actually a global problem.
+For further details, please see this video:

 Presentation given by Prof. Ole Gunnar Dahlhaug on FranSed during his visit to Nepal on May 2019.
 This video is taken from facebook page of Turbine Testing Lab

 1. Contribution of FranSed Project to the research at Turbine Testing Laboratory at Kathmandu University in Nepal- Biraj Singh Thapa, KU

 2. Insight on FranSed by Prof. Ole Gunnar Dahlhaug

 3. Jhimruk Power Plant, an official reference site for Fransed